 Williams-Sonoma's most affordable and modular offering, the W-S Sectional is their "signature sectional that lets you tailor your seating to intimate or grand spaces."
 With a super cozy roll arm, even back and loose cushions, the frame has mortise-and-tenon joinery, kiln-dried sustainably harvested hardwood and 8-way hand-tied springs in seat and sinuous steel springs in back."
 All cushions are foam core wrapped with a "premium down blend."

-Crate has a large offering of sectionals, and I chose this one for it's gentle stlying and traditional roll arm, which seemed a little unusual to me.
-Made in North Carolina, the Ellyson has eight swappable units that allow you to expand or contract with ease, a standout "corner arm" and all cushions are wrapped in a fiber-down blend.
+Crate has a large offering of sectionals, and I chose this one for it's gentle styling and traditional roll arm, which seemed a little unusual to me.
+Made in North Carolina, the Montclair has 10 swappable units that allow you to expand or contract with ease, a standout "corner arm" and all cushions are wrapped in a fiber-down blend.

 Another super modular solution where every piece is a cube that can be swapped in and out, GUS "lets you mix and match components and fabrics to build a custom sectional, sofa or chaise to perfectly suit your space."
 I particularly like the mixing of the fabrics as seen above, along with the matching (or not) bolsters.
 Made of Kiln dried FSC certified hardwood and each piece joined with integrated connectors on the underside.